SANZIDA10/Numerical_Lab/README.md

 ### Newton-Raphson Method

 #### Newton-Raphson Theory
+Newton–Raphson Method is a numerical method used to find a root of a real-valued function.
+It starts with an initial guess and repeatedly improves it using the function and its derivative.

 - If f(x) is a real and continuously differentiable function, the Newton–Raphson method is used to find a root of the equation f(x) = 0.